 - Explains her thinking and how she solves math equations and word problems both verbally and through writing.

-- Appoint a Family Mathematician: Now that your child is very capable in her math skills, take advantage of the opportunities in which she can help solve math problems you encounter in everyday life.
-For example, ask her to figure how much change you will receive, what measurements you need for carpeting a room or how much of an ingredient you need when you are doubling or tripling a recipe.
+- Appoint a Family Mathematician: Now that your child is very capable in her math skills, take advantage of the opportunities available for her to help solve math problems you encounter in everyday life.
+For example, ask her to figure how much change you will receive, what measurements you need for carpeting a room, or how much of an ingredient you need when you are doubling or tripling a recipe.
 Make your child the family mathematician!

-- Create Math Riddles: Make up your own math riddles for each other, in which you provide set guidelines and ask each other to find the final number, (as explained above).
-For example: “Start at 36.
-Subtract 4, divide by 7 and add 6.
+- Create Math Riddles: Make up your own math riddles for each other, in which you provide set guidelines and ask each other to find the final number (as explained in the bullet points above).
+For example: “Start at 39.
+Subtract 4, divide by 7, and add 6.
 What number are you left with?”
-You can do this for your child and your child can do this for you!
+You can do this for your child, and your child can do this for you!
 Change things up a bit and give your child a number to end up with and ask him to create a riddle with at least three steps, and use different operations, that would leave you with this number.

 - Make Predications: Give your child (and have your child give you) difficult math equations.
-Ask each other to predict your answers using estimation and then explain how you developed this predication.
-Then solve the problems and see whose prediction is closer to the correct answer.
-Do this for a few problems and keep score!
+Ask each other to predict your answers using estimation and then explain how you developed this prediction.
+Then solve the problems and see whose guess is closer to the correct answer.
+Do this for a few problems and keep score.